hengck23/solution-rsna-2024-lumbar-spine/README.md

 output model:
 - <RESULT_DIR>/one-stage-nfn-fixed/pvt_v2_b4-decoder3d-01/
 ```
 - Optional Models: These are not used in submission.
-We use various image backbone encoder like convnext and efficientnet for post submission
+We use various image backbone encoders like convnext and efficientnet for post-submission
 experiments.